kim-nguyenkhn/lets-lunch/README.md

 Running `npm start` installs npm & pip dependencies, starts up the Python virtual env, and starts the app.

+After you start the app, go to [http://localhost:5000](http://localhost:5000).

+When you're done developing, type `deactivate` to leave the Python virtual environment.

 ```shell
 # node v8
 # npm v5